Customer Terms of Service at Referral Rock

 All transactions are processed through a gateway provider and are not stored or processed on our servers.

-We retain Personal Information that you provide us as long as we consider it potentially useful in contacting you about the Subscription Service or our other services, or as needed to comply with our legal obligations, resolve disputes and enforce our agreements, and then we securely delete the information.
-We will delete this information from the servers at an earlier date if you so request, as described in “Opting Out and Unsubscribing” below.
+We retain personal information you provide us as long as we consider it potentially useful in contacting you about the Subscription Service or our other services, or as needed to comply with our legal obligations, resolve disputes, and enforce our agreements, and then we securely delete the information.
+We will delete this information from the servers at an earlier date if you so request, as described in "Opting Out and Unsubscribing" below.

 Fair Information Practices

-If a security breach causes an unauthorized intrusion into our system that materially affects you, then Referral Rock will notify you via email within 72 hours (as compliant with both the Fair Information Practices and the General Data Protection Regulation – GDPR).
-If looking for more GDPR information, see our GDPR page.
+If a security breach causes an unauthorized intrusion into our system that materially affects you, then Referral Rock will notify you via email within 72 hours (as compliant with both the Fair Information Practices and the General Data Protection Regulation).
+For more information, see our GDPR page.

 We also agree to the individual redress principle, which requires that individuals have a right to pursue legally enforceable rights against data collectors and processors who fail to adhere to the law.
 This principle requires not only that individuals have enforceable rights against data users, but also that individuals have recourse to courts or a government agency to investigate and/or prosecute non-compliance by data processors.